 - tap IP settings

 - change the IP address

-After setting up your hotspot you will have the option to set up the name of your network as well as other options in order to suit your specific needs.
+After setting up your hotspot, you will have the option to set up the name of your network as well as other options to suit your specific needs.
 This process will only be available to you after you have set up your hotspot information.